Wade MacLauchlan: Academic career

+In 1999, MacLauchlan was appointed as the fifth president of the University of Prince Edward Island, the first provincial native to serve in the role.
+In the fall of 2010, MacLauchlan led vocal opposition to an initiative by the PEI government that proposed to amend the University Act to permit the creation of additional university-status institutions in the province, specifically to permit developer Richard Homburg to create a degree-granting real estate university.
+The provincial government decided against proceeding with the controversial changes.
 MacLauchlan served a number of years as an executive member of the Association of Universities and Colleges of Canada (AUCC) and as a member and chair of AUCC's Standing Advisory Committee on International Relations.
 As UPEI president, MacLauchlan served as a member of the Executive of the Association of Atlantic Universities including twice as chair of the AAU.
 He served on the board of Atlantic University Sport, including five years as chair.